 2. Other structures on your property.

 If you have structures like a detached garage, shed, or fence on your property, those will also most likely be covered by your home insurance.
-This also includes things like your driveway, your sidewalk, and your patio.
 Keep in mind that you need to check on the limit of coverage these “other structures” have.
-It might be something like 10% of the coverage you have for the structure of your house.

 3. Personal belongings.

 The contents of your home are also covered by your insurance.
 That means your furniture, your electronics, your clothes, and your other treasures are all protected under your insurance.
 The section of your insurance that covers your personal property will replace your belongings if they’re destroyed by a covered loss (i.e., fire or theft.)
 Your insurance should follow your belongings, so even if your possessions aren’t in your home when they’re stolen or destroyed they’ll be covered.
-So, if you had a whole bunch of stuff in your car and it gets stolen, they should be covered.
+So, if you had a whole bunch of stuff in your car and these belongings get stolen, they could be covered.

 To find out how much coverage you need for your personal belongings, you can take a home inventory, which is basically just a list of all of your possessions and their value.
 Another perk of having a current home inventory is that it can help you when it comes to filing a home insurance claim (though we hope you won’t ever face a loss requiring a claim.)
 With a handy-dandy home inventory, you’ll know exactly what you need to claim.
 It’ll make the entire process easier.